 When you contribute to a Roth 401k/403b the money is taxed in reverse.
 You’ll owe federal income tax on the amount you contribute for the year the contribution was made.
-However, assuming some basic conditions are met, you’ll never owe the IRS income tax on that money, ever again.
-So, if you’re in the 32% marginal tax bracket and you contribute $19,500 to your Roth account in 2020, you’d owe $6,240 in federal income tax in 2020; however, the IRS will never again be able to tax that money again or the decades of compounded growth that is generated over the years!
+However, assuming some basic conditions are met, you’ll won’t owe any taxes on that money when its withdrawn.
+If you’re in the 32% marginal tax bracket and you contribute $19,500 to your Roth account in 2020, you’d owe $6,240 in federal income tax; however, the IRS will never be able to tax that money, or the decades of compounded growth that it generates over the years, again!
 This benefit cannot be overstated!

 ARE ROTH 401k CONTRIBUTIONS RIGHT FOR YOU?

-The question you need to ask yourself before deciding whether you should make Roth or Traditional contributions is this: Is it more important to minimize how much I pay in taxes this year OR minimize how much I pay in taxes over my lifetime?
-As a CERTIFIED FINANCIAL PLANNER™ professional and overall finance nerd, I will emphatically tell you that you should focus on minimizing your lifetime taxes.
-The easiest way to figure out how to do that is to ask yourself which you think is going to be higher: your marginal federal income tax rate this year, or your marginal federal income tax rate when you withdraw the money in retirement?
+The question you need to ask before deciding whether you should make Roth or Traditional contributions is this: Is it more important to minimize how much I pay in taxes this year OR minimize how much I pay in taxes over my lifetime?
+As a CERTIFIED FINANCIAL PLANNER™ professional and overall finance nerd, I’ll emphatically tell you that you should focus on minimizing your lifetime taxes.
+The easiest way to do that is to ask yourself which you think is going to be higher: your marginal federal income tax rate this year, or your marginal federal income tax rate when you withdraw your money in retirement?
 Most people can figure out the rate they’re going to pay this year pretty easily.
-Unfortunately, it’s not so easy to know what rates you’ll face in the future.
-That depends on a number of factors like your total income in retirement, the sources of your income, the value of your Traditional IRAs & 401k/403b accounts, and perhaps most importantly, the federal income tax brackets and rates at that time.
+Unfortunately, it’s not as easy to know what rate you’ll be paying in the future.
+That depends on a number of factors like your income in retirement, the sources of your income, the value of your Traditional IRAs & 401k/403b accounts, and perhaps most importantly, the tax rates and respective brackets that exist in those years.

 6 REASONS HIGH-EARNERS SHOULD CONSIDER ROTH CONTRIBUTIONS

-1. Tax rates are going to go up over time.
-Consider the following: Relatively speaking, we’re currently in a very low-income tax rate environment – particularly those in the highest tax brackets.
+1. Tax rates are going to go up.
+Consider the following: Relatively speaking, we’re currently in a very low income tax rate environment – particularly those in the highest tax brackets.
 Our national Debt continues to skyrocket to all-time highs with no signs of slowing down despite our economy doing very well.
-We have a Democratic Party that is increasingly warming up to expensive policy issues like subsidizing college tuition and offering universal healthcare.
-And, we already have entitlement programs like Social Security that are underfunded and in desperate need of some sort of an overhaul in order to remain viable, particularly as baby boomers increasingly leave the workforce and begin to take their benefit payments.
+As a society, we’re warming up to expensive policy issues like subsidizing college tuition, cancelling student loan debt and offering universal healthcare, among many others.
+And, we already have entitlement programs like Social Security that are quite underfunded and in desperate need of an overhaul in order to remain viable, particularly as baby boomers increasingly leave the workforce and begin to take their benefit payments.
 For these reasons and many others, the current, low-tax environment simply can’t continue over the long run.
-Rates are going up.
-It’s just a matter of if.
+Tax rates are going to go up.
+It’s not a matter of if.
 It’s a matter of when and when is looking increasingly nearer.

 2. The current TCJA tax cuts are scheduled to go away in 2026.
-This means that even if President Biden and the majority lead congress cannot overhaul the current tax code and replace it with their own tax system AND your income remains the same in 2026 as it did in 2025, the majority of Americans will pay a significantly higher tax bill after tax rates revert back to 2017 levels.
+This means that even if President Biden and the majority lead congress cannot overhaul the current tax code and replace it with their own tax system AND your income remains the same in 2026 as it did in 2025, the majority of Americans will pay a significantly higher tax bill in 2026 when tax rates revert back to 2017 levels.
 Time will tell if the new administration will be able to push through a tax overhaul.
 If not and the TCJA continues, you’ll most likely face a tax bump in 2026 even if your income remains relatively constant.

-3. You expect your earnings to grow throughout your career.
+3. You expect your income to grow throughout your career.
 Despite the fact that you may be earning a lot this year and it’s painful to pay 32% or 35% in federal taxes, if you’re successful and you expect continued income growth over your career, it stands to reason that you should expect to graduate into even higher tax brackets over time.

 4. You already have a large balance in your Traditional IRAs & 401k/403b accounts.
-If this is the case now and you’re on the younger side, by the time you reach age 72 the magic of compounding will have resulted in your balance being considerably higher!
-Age 72 is when the IRS will start forcing you to take out Required Minimum Distributions from your account so they can finally tax this money.
-The higher your Traditional account balance, the more you’ll be forced to withdraw every year for your RMDs which, in turn, can push your taxable income into higher tax brackets.
-As such, the sooner you can start diverting investment dollars into Roth accounts to let the compound growth occur there instead of in your Traditional accounts, the lower your taxable RMDs will eventually be which will hopefully leave you in a lower marginal tax bracket.
+If this is the case and you’re on the younger side, by the time you reach age 72 the magic of compounding will have resulted in your balance being much higher!
+Age 72 is when the IRS will begin forcing you to take out Required Minimum Distributions from your account so they can finally tax that money.
+The higher your Traditional account balance at 72, the more you’ll be forced to withdraw every year for your RMDs.
+These RMDs can then push your taxable income into higher tax brackets.
+Accordingly, the sooner you can divert investment dollars into Roth accounts to let the compound growth occur there instead of in your Traditional accounts, the lower your taxable RMDs which will hopefully leave you in a lower marginal tax bracket.

-5. You’re RMDs and other income will cause your Social Security payments to be federally taxable.
+5. You’re RMDs & other taxable income will determine the taxability of your Social Security benefits.
 You might think your Social Security benefits will be tax-free since they’re paid to you by the government, but unfortunately, you’d be wrong.
 If you’re married and file jointly with taxable income over $44,000, you’re looking at up to 85% of your Social Security benefits being taxable.
 Taxable income between $32,000 & $44,000 means up to 50% of your S.S. benefits are taxable.
-Any income you receive from Pensions, RMD’s from Traditional retirement accounts, income from taxable accounts, and any other sources of taxable income all count towards these income thresholds.
+Any income you receive from Pensions, RMD’s from Traditional retirement accounts (IRAs, 401ks…etc.), income from taxable brokerage accounts, and any other sources of taxable income all count towards these income thresholds.
 Money taken from your Roth accounts, however, is NOT included when calculating your income level since the money is not taxable.
 Thus, utilizing Roth accounts can help you reduce how much of your Social Security benefits are subject to taxation by the IRS.

 If you’re a high-income earner, it’s tempting to reduce your taxable income by making Traditional contributions to your employer 401k or 403b.
 However, if any of the above reasons above resonates with you and your financial situation, you should think carefully about whether making Roth contributions might actually be the better long-term decision to minimize your lifetime taxes, maximize your wealth, and plan for a stress-free retirement.

-If you would like to learn more, please don’t hesitate to get in touch.
+If you would like to learn more, please get in touch.